Blocking Events

 }

-• The authentication_context object contains details about the current authentication.
+* The `authentication_context` object contains details about the current authentication.

 Occurs right before the access token is issued.
 Use this event to add custom fields to the JWT access token.

-This event supports Mutations on the JWT payload
+This event supports [#mutations-on-the-jwt-id-token-payload](#mutations-on-the-jwt-id-token-payload "mention")

 {